vuetifyjs/nuxt-module/docs/guide/icons/unocss-preset-icons.md

 })
 ```

 You can also add additional icons using the `icons.unocssAdditionalIcons` option in your Vuetify options, don't forget to add the prefix and the collection name to the icon name.
-Additional icons will override the default icons, you should try to avoid overriding defaults using this option.
+Additional icons will override the default icons, you should try to avoid overriding them using this option.

 ## Adding a new Vuetify icon set